Pennies from Heaven (1936 film): Reception

 Frank S. Nugent of The New York Times commented, "Conceding that Mr. Crosby is as good-natured as ever and that Miss Evans is so attractive a social worker that we are tempted to apply for relief and be investigated, the chief honors properly belong to little Miss Fellows.
 Hers really is an exceptional performance for a youngster, skirting the perils of bathos in her tender scenes and playing her rebellious ones with comic impertinence.
-Mr. Meek as the grandfather, Nana Bryant as the harried superintendent of an orphanage and William Stack as a welfare commissioner are excellent in the supporting rôles.
-In sum, "Pennies from Heaven" is one of Mr. Crosby's best."
+Mr. Meek as the grandfather, Nana Bryant as the harried superintendent of an orphanage, and William Stack as a welfare commissioner are excellent in the supporting rôles.
+In sum, Pennies from Heaven is one of Mr. Crosby's best."

-Variety wrote, "Pennies from Heaven may qualify as a fair grosser because of Crosby's name, but basically it's a weak picture with a story that has little movement and only a scattered few mild giggles.
-It's spread pretty thin over 80 minutes, despite a good tuneful score which should be no handicap...
-Film won't advance Crosby although Crosby may overcome its faults to some extent.
-Best individual impression is by Louis Armstrong, Negro cornetist and hi-de-ho expert.
-Not as an eccentric musician, but as a Negro comedian he suggests possibilities.
-He toots his solo horn to a nice individual score, plus his band chores.
-Crosby has a couple of songs that will be reprised into fair popularity..."
+Variety wrote, "The sentimental troubadour character which has come to identify Bing Crosby on the screen is well catered to in this whimsical musical comedy.
+It is oddly romantic, has good general entertainment merit, variety of ingredients, and music of high quality.
+Nature of the material, with well-calculated appeal to juvenile audiences, heads it for most favorable reception in the family spots.
+The Crosby fans will like it.
+It should give [a] good account of itself."

+Newspaper critics generally remarked about the film's loose structure and mild storyline, but the trade papers welcomed the film.
+Boxoffice reported, "Pennies from Heaven will mean dollars for the box office, what with Bing Crosby crooning as catchy a batch of tunes as has ever been written for one of his pictures, in a delightful hodgepodge of music and laughs that spells entertainment for any fan's time and money."
+The Hollywood Reporter agreed: "With Bing Crosby in a warmly appealing role that gives him opportunity for four melodious new songs, and a story background rich with homely sentiment and natural comedy, this Emanuel Cohen picture will have large mass appeal.
+Many will rank it as Crosby's best and its box office returns will be big."